 This page provides information about what to do if any of your cochlear implant equipment stops working.
-Please use the links below (shown in blue) to navigate to the desired section of the page.

 It is common for each component of your external device (processor, cable and headpiece) to need replacement over time.
 This is due to general wear and tear and is to be expected.
 The most common cause of faults within the sound processors is water damage.
 It is advised that you use your ‘dry box’ every night to keep the internal components dry.

 It is extremely important that any problems with a processor or associated equipment are reported as soon as possible.
 Any delay in rectifying a problem and being without any sound for a period of time, may result in the need to reprogram a processor.
 This in turn may affect how well you can hear or tolerate sounds for some time.

 If your cochlear implant stops working try replacing any parts you have a spare of.
 Listed below are the components of each company’s processor.

 All patients should have a spare of the following essential items at home:

 - Lead/Cable (one for each processor)